Phil Foden is getting in the Euros spirit with a lid-based homage to 1996 hero Paul Gascoigne, who sported one of football's most iconic barnets ever.

 The Swede will be remembered most by Arsenal fans for the role he played in the Invincibles team of 2003/04.

-This style comes a close second though, as Ljungberg turned heads everywhere he went with his pink dye job.
-The experience might have been a sobering one, as he took a dramatic switch to a skinhead look for the remainder of his career.
+This style comes a close second though, as Calvin Klein model and winger Ljungberg turned heads everywhere he went with his red dye job.

 18. Pavel Nedved

 It's strange when the actual Ballon d'Or isn't the shiniest thing in an image.

 This iconic afro deserves to be featured inside the top 20 of the list for the effort it would have taken to comb on a daily basis.